US productivity growth unrevised at 5.4% rate in Q1

 Labor costs rose at a 1.7% rate in the first quarter, up from the initial estimate that labor costs had fallen 0.3% in the first quarter.

-Economists are hoping that some of the efficiencies businesses have implemented to cope with the pandemic may lead to stronger productivity gains in coming years.
+Economists are hoping that some of the efficiencies businesses have implemented to cope with the pandemic may lead to stronger productivity gains in the future.

+Lydia Boussour, the lead U.S. economist at Oxford Economics, said she believed a number of factors stemming from the impact of the pandemic would generate stronger productivity growth in the post-COVID-19 era.
+“These factors include a strong investment cycle, increased business dynamism, faster technology adoption and lasting remote work,” she said.

+Rubeela Farooqi, chief U.S. economist at High Frequency Economics, said she expected stronger productivity gains initially as businesses increase their production at a faster pace than they rehire all the workers who have been laid off.